-The project began when the community identified concerns about not being able to afford to rent or purchase a home or condo.
+The need for this project began when the community identified concerns about not being able to afford to rent or purchase a home, apartment or condo.
 The availability of places to live at many income levels was severely constrained, and further the types of places available was not always matched with the types of places the community wanted.
 The City Commission then adopted goals for the 2017-2019 biennium and included: